-The Group's financing facilities that are subject to credit risk, included financing assets amounting to QAR 42,745 million and off-balance sheet finance amounting to QAR 13,266 million as of 31 December 2020, which are considered material to the Bank's total assets.
+The Group's gross financing facilities that are subject to credit risk, include financing assets amounting to QAR 39,630 million, and off-balance sheet finance amounting to QAR 14,356 million as at 31 December 2021, disclosed in note (11) and note (31) to the financial statements.

 Information on the credit risk and the Group's credit risk management is provided in note 5 to the financial statements.
-Note 39 discusses the impact of COVID-19 on ECL
+Note 39 sets out the impact of COVID-19 on ECL.

-- Obtained an understanding of and tested the completeness and accuracy of the historical and current datasets used for the ECL calculation. - Tested a sample of financing facilities to determine the appropriateness and application of staging criteria. - Obtained samples of the latest available credit reviews and checked that they include appropriate assessment and documentation of borrowers' ability to meet repayment obligations (principal, profit, and fees), in light with the ongoing COVID-19 pandemic. - Evaluated the adequacy of the financial statement disclosures to determine if they were in accordance with the requirements of FAS 30 and QCB regulations. - Assessed the adequacy for additional allowances considering the Group's ECL model, particularly in light of the volatility in economic scenarios caused by the current COVID-19 pandemic and government responses.
+- Obtained an understanding of and tested the completeness and accuracy of the historical and current datasets used for the ECL calculation. - Tested a sample of financing facilities to determine the appropriateness and application of staging criteria. - Obtained samples of the latest available credit reviews and checked that they include appropriate assessment and documentation of borrowers' ability to meet repayment obligations (principal, profit, and fees), in light of the ongoing COVID-19 pandemic. - Assessed the adequacy for additional allowances considering the Group's ECL model, particularly in light of the volatility in economic scenarios caused by the current COVID-19 pandemic and government responses. - Evaluated the adequacy of the financial statements disclosures to determine if they were in accordance with the requirements of FAS 30 and QCB regulations.